jackmleitch/PersonalWebsite/blog/2022-06-20-StravaDataPipeline.md

         return False
 ```

 We then combine all the tests to a shell script `validate_load_data.sh` that we run after loading the data from the S3 bucket to a staging table but before we insert this data into the production table.
-Running this pipeline on last weeks data gives us the following output:
+Running this pipeline on last week's data gives us the following output:
 ![slack](./images/StravaDataPipeline/slack_output.png)
 It's great to see that our second test failed because I didn't run anywhere near as much last week as I usually do!